Forricide/still-feel-alive/Chapter 2.md

 She shakes her head.
 "No, thank you."
 Habit.

 The man offering her the baggy barks out a laugh.
+"Little shitter has manners, 'least.
+Should fuck off, though, y'know?
+Don't want to be in this part of town."

+He's right, she doesn't.
+At this point, she doesn't want to be *anywhere* in this city.

+After a few seconds of them staring at her, she leaves.
+It was her wall, but it seemed that 'two twenty-something gang members' had more right to it than 'one freshman teenage girl (who was definitely there first)'.

+The library is warm, and it's open until eight o'clock on weekdays.
+She doesn't really feel like reading, but the computers are useful, even if they take three minutes to log into.